Aggressive Defense Against Kidnapping Charges In St. Louis

 Kidnapping is an extremely serious criminal offense case that can result in federal or state charges.
 Even briefly holding or transporting someone against their will can result in significant criminal liability.
 In addition, taking, removing, concealing, detaining or enticing a child away from a person or party with custody rights to that child can result in a serious kidnapping case.

 While the term “kidnap” usually conjures up mental images straight out of a movie, kidnapping charges most commonly arise from things like:

 - A fight between a boyfriend and a girlfriend or between spouses

 If you have been accused of kidnapping, you are likely facing extremely serious consequences, including substantial fines and jail time.
-At Rogers Sevastianos & Bante, LLP, we have handled dozens of kidnapping cases and will use any and all investigative avenues in our effort to get to the truth of matter and mitigate the effects of your charges.
-To schedule a consultation with one of our St. Louis kidnapping defense attorneys, contact us online or call us today at (314) 354-8484 .
+At Rogers Sevastianos & Bante LLP, we will uphold your rights and explore every possible avenue to reduce or eliminate the charges against you.
+To schedule a consultation with one of our St. Louis kidnapping defense attorneys, contact us online or call us today at 314-884-8991.

 It is important to remember that if you have been accused of kidnapping, that does not mean that you are guilty.
 The prosecution must still prove every element of the crime beyond a reasonable doubt, and there are often legal defenses available in kidnapping cases.
 Some defenses that are commonly raised include the following:

 - Consent – If you can show that the alleged victim had consented to be transported or held in a place, it will usually result in your case being dropped or an acquittal, should your case go to trial.

 - Legal custody of the victim – In cases involving alleged parental kidnapping, you need to establish one or more of the following:

 - You had legal custody of the child at the time of the alleged offense